 You can also send an email or SMS message to a patient from their profile by clicking their email address or phone number, as well as view your Message History with the patient.
 SMS messages cost 1 credit for a standard 160-character text message.

-The Patient details and Contact details areas list the patient's name, date of birth and gender (which can be male, female or other), address (including home, work and billing addresses) and phone numbers (you can mark a phone number as the patient's main phone number).
+The Patient details and Contact details areas list the patient's name, date of birth, gender, address (including home, work and billing addresses) and phone numbers (you can mark a phone number as the patient's main phone number).
 It also lists their status (e.g. current, archived, waiting list or deceased), next review date and emergency contact details.

-All of the patient details and contact details can be updated by clicking the Edit button at the top right of the General page.
-When you enter a patient's preferred name which differs from their formal given name, the patient's preferred name is shown on their appointments, reminders and patient profile (and their formal name is shown on their invoices).
+If you enter a patient's preferred name, their preferred name is shown on their appointments, reminders and patient profile.
+Their formal name is shown on their invoices.

 You can enter recall and review dates for a patient on the General page of their patient profile so that you can track when you should follow up with the patient for an appointment, test or other clinical issue.

-To add a recall date, go to the patient's profile and click the Edit button at the top right of your screen.
+To add a recall date, navigate to the patient's profile and click Edit at the top-right of your page.
 Enter the review date by selecting the day, month and year in the Review Date field, and entering notes about the review requirements in the Review Note section.
 Click Save at the bottom of the page to save the review date and details.